El Servicio Nacional de Migraciones en este momento está realizando una PRUEBA TÉCNICA de su sitio web.

 Holders of a Permanencia Transitoria permit who are in the country cannot apply for a residence permit, unless they comply with the requirements established in Article 69 of Law No. 21.325 of Migración y Extranjería, that is:

-• That they prove to have family bond with Chilean people or with permanent residents.
+• That they can certify that they have family bond with Chilean persons or with permanent residents.

-• Those whose stay is consistent with the objectives of the Política Nacional de Migración y Extranjería (Chilean Policy on Migration).
+• Those whose stay is in accordance with the objectives of the Política Nacional de Migración y Extranjería.

-• Other cases duly qualified by the Subsecretaría del Interior by administrative resolution, following a report from SERMIG.
+• Other cases duly qualified by the Subsecretaría del Interior by means of a resolution, after a report from SERMIG.

 Share: